1 July 2021

 If you have questions, want to know more about ING’s data policies and how we use your personal data, you can primarily contact us through our usual channels by:

-Visiting your local branch, contacting your relationship manager, your personal or private banker,
+- Visiting your local branch, contacting your relationship manager, your personal or private banker or,

 In case of disagreement or complaints related to the processing of your personal data, you can send us a request with “Privacy” as reference via: